Board of Directors

 Adriana Tulissi is the Manager of the Faith & Spirituality Centre at the University of Calgary where she supports students, staff, and faculty on building a more inclusive campus focusing on education and awareness on inter-religious and inter-cultural programming and religious accommodation, among many other things.
 She is co-founder and co-leader of the Spirituality & Religious Pluralism, a national community of practice with the Canadian Association of College and University Student Services.
 She is currently the Vice-Chair of Convergence, not-for-profit working to enhance college and university campus climates for religious, secular, and spiritual identities through policy and practice.
 She served as a board member with the Rocky Mountain Civil Liberties Association from 2013 to 2016 and was former board member of the Calgary Centre for Culture, Equity & Diversity.

-Adrienne Heavy Head is a member of Kainai, a Blackfoot tribe situated in between the Old Man River; the Belly River; & the Saint Mary’s River.
+Danielle Heavy Head is a member of Kainai, a Blackfoot tribe situated in between the Old Man River; the Belly River; & the Saint Mary’s River.
 Adrienne’s father is Blackfoot and her mother is Cree from the Ermineskin tribe, which is part of the Maskwacis reserve.
-Adrienne, alongside her partner, started doing repatriations for the Blackfoot and other Native groups in 1995 – 2006.
-They also created the Blackfoot Digital Library, which Adrienne currently cares for at the University of Lethbridge Library.
+Danielle, alongside her partner, started doing repatriations for the Blackfoot and other Native groups in 1995 – 2006.
+They also created the Blackfoot Digital Library, which Danielle currently cares for at the University of Lethbridge Library.

 Balpreet Singh Boparai